tobiasestime/shortest_path_obstacles/README.md

 # shortest_path_obstacles
-Implementation of shortest path on a grid with obstacles
+Algorithm for shortest path on a grid with obstacles